ethanabrooks/dissertation/policy-iteration.typ

 the OpenAI website describes `code-cushman-001` as "almost as capable as Davinci Codex, but slightly faster."

-We found that the rate of learning and final performance of the smaller models fell significantly short of Codex on all but the simplest domein, _chain_.
+We found that the rate of learning and final performance of the smaller models fell significantly short of Codex on all but the simplest domain, _chain_.
 Examining the trajectories generated by agents trained using these models, we noted that in several cases, they seemed to struggle to apprehend the underlying "logic" of successful trajectories, which hampered the ability